William Lukuvi

-William Vangimembe Lukuvi (born 15 August 1955) is a Tanzanian CCM politician and Member of Parliament for Ismani constituency.
+William Vangimembe Lukuvi (15 August 1955 – 25 March 2026) was a Tanzanian CCM politician who was a Member of Parliament for Ismani constituency.
 Until 8 January 2022, he was the Minister for Lands, Housing and Human Settlement Development.
 He completed Master of Arts in political science at Open University of Tanzania.

-On June 13, 2023 he was appointed by President Samia Suluhu Hassan to be an advisor to the President on (political and social relations) together with other three appointees.
+On 13 June 2023, he was appointed by President Samia Suluhu Hassan to be an adviser to the President (on political and social relations) together with another three appointees.

+Death

+Lukuvi died on 25 March 2026, at the age of 70.
+He had suffered a heart attack and was hospitalised at Benjamin Mkapa Hospital in Dodoma.